 when you look at a code made by you and curse the programmer behind it

-when the pain starts to exceed the political pain required to get that kind of authority
+when the pain starts to exceed the political pain required to get that

 - when you have enough in the bank to survive its possible failure to deliver on time and within budget

-When the fundamental design algorithm is O(n!)
+When the fundamental design algorithm is O (n!)

 when you just can't stand it anymore

 About the same time you start asking that question :P

 By having a 'feeling' about it.
 However, big software rewrites mostly fail.
 Better to start something new!

 When you spend more time trying to understand code than writing code